CES is back.

 Ultimately, who goes depends on what you can afford in lodging, airfare, and meals for each person.

 Once you have this worked out, spend time training your staff.
 They’ll have to deliver answers even if they’re not the one qualified to deal with that topic.
-Nothing’s worse than a prospect stepping into a booth and being told, “I’m sorry, there’s nobody here who can talk to you.
+Nothing’s worse than a prospect or reporter stepping into a booth and being told, “I’m sorry, there’s nobody here who can talk to you.
 Maybe you can come back another time.”

 10. PREPARE YOUR MATERIALS.

 Don’t bother with a USB stick or brochure.
-Just make sure all the information a reporter will need to cover your product is available via a single link that you can send during the show or in follow up after.
-A Google folder with a press release, high-res images, pricing, availability, detailed spec sheet, and more will do the trick!
+Just make sure all the information a reporter will need to cover your product is available via a single link that you can send during the show or in follow-up after.
+A Google folder with a press release, high-res images, pricing, availability, detailed spec sheet, and more will do the trick.

 If you’re planning a giveaway, be smart about it and offer something your target audience values.
 Too many booths give out candy, which only attracts hungry strangers, or pens, which don’t leave much of an impression.
 Make it memorable.